chomchaby/merge-ts/README.md

-# A typescript project to merge two arrays
+# A typescript project to merge arrays

 Setting Up Dependencies:
 ```bash